Drip (Cardi B song)

 "Drip" is a song recorded by American rapper Cardi B, featuring American hip hop trio Migos.
 It was written by the artists alongside Joshua Cross, with production handled by Cassius Jay and Nonstop Da Hitman.
-The song was released by Atlantic Records on April 4, 2018, as the first promotional single from Cardi B's debut studio album, Invasion of Privacy (2018) and was later sent to Australian radio on April 6, 2018.
+The song was released by Atlantic Records on April 4, 2018, as the first promotional single from Cardi B's debut studio album, Invasion of Privacy (2018).

 Release and composition

 The song was made available for digital download alongside the reveal of the album's full track listing.
-2 days later, it was sent to Australian radio as the fourth single from the album.
+2 days later, it was sent to Australian radio.
 "Drip" is a groove-heavy trap song that features "slinky production and a pulsating trap beat".
 Described as "a blinking, Atlanta-style track full of hi-hat tics and tinny synth melodies", it "chugs along on looped flutes and Simon-like synth blips".
 Lyrically, the artists hit back at critics who have attacked them.
 The song's beat was originally used for an unreleased Young Thug and Future song titled "Upscale" which also featured Quavo.